roackb2/pat-tree/README.md

 		})
 	})
 ```
-Then you can use all functions of this libranry to `patTree`, for example,
+Then you can use all functions of this module to `patTree`, for example,
 you can add one more document with `patTree.addDocument(doc)` and extract SLPs,
 and then store the tree back to database.
 Notice that, if you need the SLPs,
 you should store them to database manually.